-Warning: When battery power is low, the battery indicator will flash red, and the alarm will beep or display a warning on your screen.
+Warning: When battery power is low, the Notebook will display a warning on the screen.
 Take immediate action, such as saving files or connecting to the AC adapter, or data may be lost.

 When the computer alerts you that the battery is low, immediately do one of the following: